 On top of all this, Foleon is widely used by top companies, and the platform is constantly improving.
-We’re always able to count on quick, personal responses when it comes to support questions or feedback.
-We already use the platform for product catalogs, inspirational magazines, annual reports and product brochures, but we also see opportunities for our staff magazine, quarterly reports and other internal and external communications.
+We’re always able to count on quick, personal responses when it comes to support-related questions or feedback.
+We already use the platform for product catalogs, inspirational magazines, annual reports, and product brochures, but we also see opportunities for our staff magazine, quarterly reports, and other internal and external communications.

 We work together with a creative agency called Plan B, and we’ve taken the process step by step.
-In the past we would write text first.
-But now we choose all the visual elements first, and then write the copy afterwards.
-It’s really another mindset.
+In the past, we would write the contents first.
+But now we choose all the visual elements first and then write the copy afterward.
+It’s really a different mindset.

 Very enthusiastically!
 The navigation is intuitive and gives the catalog rhythm and fluidity.
 It’s a good content experience and we’ve received very positive feedback.

 Overall, all of our digital publications are positively received by local marketing managers in our offices around the world.
 As I said before, we can now effortlessly duplicate and translate all our marketing assets, which allows us to produce content quickly.

 What are the results?
 Has the goal been achieved?